iamnagrecha/iamnagrecha/README.md

 - 🔭 I just Created my first Website: [My Portfolio][website]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other ML Researchers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute and develop more Open Source projects
 - ⚡ Fun fact: I love to take long walks and learn new things
 - 📫 How to reach me **mailnagrecha@gmail.com**